 When your child feels warm to the touch and seems unwell to you, you will want to measure her temperature.
-While fever alone may not be dangerous, it is a sign that your baby is fighting some sort of disease or infection.
+While fever alone may not be dangerous, it is a sign that your baby is fighting some sort of infection or disease.
 In order for you and your child’s health care provider to determine the best course of treatment, you’ll want an accurate read of your baby’s temperature.
 There are a number of ways to measure one’s temperature: via the rectum (rectally), under the tongue (orally), under the arm (axillary), in the ear (tympanic), or at the temple (side of the head).

 For babies, who have a higher base temperature than older children and adults, it’s important to get as close to an accurate read as possible, since some temperatures require further evaluation by a health care provider.
 Pediatricians recommend that parents assess a baby’s temperature rectally—the best method for accuracy.

 The American Academy of Pediatrics (AAP) recommends using a digital thermometer rather than a mercury thermometer, which would pose of a risk of mercury exposure and poisoning if broken.